 Thanks to Yvee’s initiative, elderly residents confined to their homes during the COVID-19 pandemic could soon find a message of hope in their letterbox – and potentially make new friends.

-Piloted at McCarthy Place Retirement Residence in Ottawa, Cards4 Care, is an opportunity to connect youth (and adults) with seniors living in retirement homes through writing letters and emails.
+Piloted at McCarthy Place Retirement Residence in Stratford Ontario, Cards4 Care, is an opportunity to connect youth (and adults) with seniors living in retirement homes through writing letters and emails.
 “The mission is to connect with seniors…as a way to lift people’s spirits”, explains Yvee.
 “The hope is that they’ll become pen pals, and fast friends”.

 Health and Wellness Director Nikki Byers is excited to see this program launched.
 “It’s always a treat to get something in the mail that isn’t a bill, and puts a smile on your face!”
 Nikki believes that “receiving an uplifting letter, could help prevent social isolation and boost mental health.
 Especially during times of difficulty and restrictions with COVID19.
 Our seniors are super excited!”